Kungsbacka/Grouper/README.md

 * Update configuration files to match your environment.
 You are strongly advised to encrtypt all secrets (see [Encrypting secrets](#encrypting-secrets) below)
 * Build
-* Deploy to a web server that can do Windows Authentication
+* Deploy to a web site that is configured with Windows Authentication

 ### PowerShell module

-* Copy the PowerShell module to a folder that is included in the PSModulePath if you want the module to autoload.
+* Copy the PowerShell module to a folder that is included in the PSModulePath (if you want the module to autoload)
 * Build GrouperLib (CompileTargetFramework or CompileTargetCore depending on PowerShell version)
-* Copy GrouperLib.Core.dll and Newtonsoft.Json.dll to the module folder.
+* Copy GrouperLib.Core.dll, Newtonsoft.Json.dll, GrouperLib.Language.dll the module folder (if you want support for Swedish, also copy sv\GrouperLib.Language.resources.dll to <module folder>\sv)

 ### Encrypting secrets

 It is recommended that all secrets in the configuration files are encrypted.
-Grouper supports DPAPI protected strings in the configuration files.
-To protect a string with DPAPI you can do the following:
+Grouper supports DPAPI protected secrets in all configuration files.
+To protect a string with DPAPI you do the
+following:

-1. Start PowerShell as the user that will run Grouper (if it's a gMSA you can use [PsExec](https://docs.microsoft.com/en-us/sysinternals/downloads/psexec) to start PowerShell: `psexec.exe -i -u DOMAIN\gmsa$ powershell.exe`).
+1. Start PowerShell as the user that will run GrouperService or GrouperApi (if it's a gMSA you can use [PsExec](https://docs.microsoft.com/en-us/sysinternals/downloads/psexec) to start PowerShell: `psexec.exe -i -u DOMAIN\gmsa$ powershell.exe`).
 2. Use tools/ProtectString.ps1 to encrypt the secret.